almostengr/almostengrwebsite/Almostengr.AlmostengrWebsite/docs/resources/getting-into-tech.md

 ### Should I list my certifications on my resume and LinkedIn?

 Yes, if they are relevant to the work to the job that you have or want to have.
-Your safe food certification is irrelevant to being a network engineer, thus would not make sense to list this on your resume or LinkedIn.
+Your food handler certification is irrelevant to being a network engineer, thus would not make sense to list this on your resume or LinkedIn.

 ## Degrees